Skip to main content

 Valuation ↑

 Leadership threads this flywheel through every department.
 One mission.
 No silos.
-The cycle repeats and drives measurable growth.
+The cycle repeats and compounds.

 "Every company talks about CX.
 Almost none make it the mission.
 The ones that do pull away from their competitors in ways that are very difficult to replicate.
 This is about leadership, and everyone is already on payroll." — Ken McLoughlin, Fractional CXO